signalfx/signalfx-agent/docs/imm-otel.md

 # Deploy the SignalFx Smart Agent and OpenTelemetry Collector for Infrastructure Monitoring

 SignalFx Infrastructure Monitoring helps you gather metrics related to your system's performance.
+Metrics provide information about processes running inside the system, including counters, cumulative counters, and gauges.

+The OpenTelemetry Collector is a stand-alone service that can ingest metrics from various sources.
+You can now configure integrations to send data to an OpenTelemetry Collector to centrally manage data sent to SignalFx.

-Two-step process:
+This is two-step process:

 1. [Deploy the SignalFx Smart Agent](#deploy-the-signalfx-smart-agent)
 2. [Deploy an OpenTelemetry Collector for SignalFx](#deploy-am-opentelemetry-collector-for-signalfx)

+The following sections describe each step in detail.

 ## Deploy the SignalFx Smart Agent